function61/varasto/README.md

   This way your end devices can remain almost-stateless.
 Store only the things you are working on currently!
-- You don't need to clone collections if all you want to do is view files (such as look at photo albums, listen to music or watch movies).
-Varasto server supports streaming too.
+- You don't need to clone collections if all you want to do is view files (such as look at photo albums, listen to music or watch movies) - Varasto server supports streaming too.
 - Works on Linux and Windows (mostly due to Go's awesomeness)
 - Integrity is the most important thing.
 Hashes are verified on writing to disk and on reading from disk.
+- Unified view of all of your data - never again have to remember which disk a particular thing was stored on!
+Got 200 terabytes of data spread across tens of disks?
+No problem!
 - Decoupling metadata from file content.
 You can move/rename files and folders and modify their metadata "offline", i.e. without touching the disk the actual file content is hosted on.
 - Configurable encryption.
 Each collection could have a separate encryption key, which itself